jingnantes/acmmm21-youku-v1k/index.md

 Please note that this database is only public available for research and academic purpose.
 For any commercial or other usage, please contact us to ask for the permission.

-You can download the database via this link:
+You can download the database via [this link](https://docs.google.com/forms/d/e/1FAIpQLSdNoBIrs1WL-Ypb4f1V2FApxU5Uys0Mvmf-j1rqh0WZt0_RRA/viewform?vc=0&c=0&w=1&flr=0).
+Before downloading, you have to fill out some basic information and promise for only non-commercial usage.

 # Contact